brandtbucher/cpython/Doc/library/dis.rst

    *not* include references to global or builtin scopes).

-.. data:: hasname

-   Sequence of bytecodes that access an attribute by name.

 .. data:: hasjrel

    Sequence of bytecodes that have a relative jump target.